kidussolo/cloud-build-trigger-webhook/README.md

 }
 ```

-Get the Cloud Build Trigger URL  and add a webhook in GitHub with the URL for a `pull request` event.
+Get the Cloud Build Trigger URL  and add a webhook in GitHub with the URL for a `pull request` event and change the Content-type to `application/json`.
 After Finishing with the setup, you can create a new branch and add some changes (like a `README.md` file) and commit and create a pull request to the `main` branch.
 This will trigger the Cloud Build and it will create a Bucket with the name `"test-bucket-${var.project}"`.